seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 samuppāda*.
 So in this way we can form a mental picture of the formula of *paṭicca samuppāda* by some sort of a pictorial explanation.
-It seems, then, that this discourse is further proof of the statements found in the *MahāNidānasutta*.
+It seems, then, that this discourse is further proof of the statements found in the *Mahānidānasutta*.

-There is yet another discourse, one preached by Venerable *Sāriputta*, which supports our conclusions.
+There is yet another discourse, one preached by Venerable Sāriputta, which supports our conclusions.
 It is found in the *Nidānasaṁyutta* of the *Saṁyutta Nikāya*.
-There Venerable *Sāriputta* brings out a simile that is even simpler than the vortex simile.
+There Venerable Sāriputta brings out a simile that is even simpler than the vortex simile.
 He compares consciousness and name-and-form to two bundles of reeds.
 When two bundles of reeds stand, one supporting the other, if one of those is drawn out, the other would fall down.
 And if the latter is drawn